 Magento is extremely user-friendly and offers advanced functionality to delight the shoppers.
 Some of the built-in features include upsells, cross-sells and related product offers.

 These options add personalization to the store and create a better user experience.
-Numerous studies show that personalized recommendations increase conversion rate so these features should not be overlooked by the e-commerce entrepreneurs.
+Numerous studies show that personalized recommendations increase conversion rate so these features should not be overlooked by e-commerce entrepreneurs.

 To set up this function in Magento 2, go to Dashboard > Products > Catalog.
 Choose a product for which you want to show related/upsell/cross-sell product and configure it in the product window.